Guest worker program

-A guest worker program allows foreign workers to temporarily reside and work in a host country until a next round of workers is readily available to switch.
+A guest worker program allows foreign workers to temporarily work in a host country.
 Guest workers typically perform low or semi-skilled agricultural, industrial, or domestic labor in countries with workforce shortages, and they return home once their contract has expired.
 While migrant workers may move within a country to find labor, guest worker programs employ workers from areas outside of the host country.
-Guest workers are not considered permanent immigrants due to the temporary nature of their contracts.
+Guest workers are not considered immigrants due to the temporary nature of their contracts.
+Guest worker programs have been associated with low wages in these jobs.

 United States

 In the United States, there have been efforts at guest worker programs for many years.
 These include the Bracero Program, enacted during World War II; attempts by the George W. Bush administration; and the current H-2A and H-2B visa programs.
 However, attempts at improving the programs have been ongoing and have been vigorously debated.
 While the United States' guest worker programs do not explicitly focus on any specific nationality, such plans typically target labor from Mexico, due to the shared border, the economic disparity, and the history of programs between the countries.